 Romans 8:1 is an example of the usage of this expression.
 Paul says that “there is now no condemnation for those who are in Christ Jesus.”
 Because of our position as believers, we do not face the condemnation that was due to us, and that will come to the world.
 It is not because of anything I do or am.
 It is simply because I am in Jesus.

 Coming into Christ

 How does one come to be ‘in Christ’?
 It is the work of God.
 1 Corinthians 1:30 says that “it is because of him [God the Father] that you are in Christ Jesus.”
 I am not in Christ because of anything I have done.
-It is by a supernatural act of God that I come into Christ.
+It is by a supernatural act of God that I come into him.

 So I am included in Christ when I believe.
 And that inclusion is a supernatural act.
 An act of the Holy Spirit.
-It is the Spirit that puts me into Christ in response to my faith in Christ.
+It is the Spirit that puts me into Christ in response to my faith in him.